Writers in Communities

 Our Writers in Schools programme has been running for more than 40 years, and part of its success is down to our commitment to keeping things fresh and finding new and innovative ways to engage students in reading and writing.
 This was the starting point for our annual schools community project in Ōtāhuhu.

-The Ōtāhuhu journey started in 2013, when we began a conversation with the National Library and the Reading Together programme (which is a project based in low decile schools that encourages family and whānau to read to their children) about collaborative projects that would make a real difference in the community.
+The Ōtāhuhu journey started in 2013, when we began a conversation with the National Library and the Reading Together programme which is Ministry of Education supported project based in low decile schools which encourages family and whānau to read to their children.
+We were discussing ideas for collaborative projects which would make a real difference in the community.
 This project is the result.
-It gives students the chance to get up close and personal with some wonderfully creative writers, which helps provide some alternative role models for those children, and it is also uncovering some budding young authors and illustrators.
+It gives students the chance to get up close and personal with some wonderfully creative writers, and it is also uncovering some budding young authors and illustrators.

-Every year, five low decile schools in Ōtāhuhu, South Auckland host five diverse Aotearoa writers in residence over terms three and four.
-The writers encourage and inspire the students to develop their creative writing talents, and help them to publish their work in a series of anthologies.
+Every year, schools in Ōtāhuhu, South Auckland, host an author in residence over terms three and four.
+The authors encourage and inspire the students to develop their creative writing talents, and help them to publish their work in a series of anthologies.

 I love working with the children to get their perspectives and experiences of the world down on paper.
 I look forward to every visit to the school.
 Their good humour, high spirits, and willingness to work and improve make my sessions there happy, productive and energising.